NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 1. The AirflowNetwork model will run twice with zero and maximum flow rates for the controlled zone exhaust fan.
 The controlled zone pressures are the return values.

-	In general, the zero exhaust flow rate will generate the maximum zone pressure, while the maximum exhaust flow rate will produce the minimum zone pressure.
+	In general, the zero flow rate of either exhaust fan or relief node will generate the maximum zone pressure, while the maximum flow rate of either exhaust fan or relief nodewill produce the minimum zone pressure.

 2. If the setpoint pressure is between the maximum zone pressure caused by zero exhaust fan flow rate and the minimum zone pressure caused by maximum exhaust fan flow rate, The AirflowNetwork model will use Regula Falsi to find a solution with calculated zone exhaust fan flow rate.
 Otherwise, the pressure setpoint will not be met.